What is back and neck pain?

 Acute back pain usually gets better without special treatment.
 Using acetaminophen or ibuprofen will decrease pain and help you rest.
 Surgery and special exercises are generally not used with acute pain.

 For severe, disabling, or chronic back and neck pain, rehabilitation programs can be designed to meet your needs.
 The type of program will depend on the type and severity of your pain, injury, or disease.
-Active involvement of the patient and family is vital to the success of rehabilitation programs.
+Your active involvement is vital to the success of rehabilitation programs.

-The goal of back and neck rehabilitation is to help you manage disabling pain, return to your highest level of functioning and independence possible, while improving your overall quality of life.
-The focus of rehabilitation is on relieving pain and improving mobility (movement).
+The goal of back and neck rehab is to help you manage disabling pain, return to your highest level of functioning and independence possible, while improving your overall quality of life.
+The focus of rehab is on relieving pain and improving mobility (movement).

-To help reach these goals, back and neck rehabilitation programs may include the following:
+To help reach these goals, back and neck rehabilitation programs may include:

 - Exercise programs to improve range of motion, increase muscle strength, improve flexibility and mobility, and increase endurance

-- Help with obtaining assistive devices that promote independence
+- Help with assistive devices that promote independence

 - Pain management techniques